Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and

-The inspiration for this article is a photo which my sister, Doctor Pat, sent to me in November of 2017.
-It is a picture of dad, mom, and I that was taken in probably 1945 or 1946.
+The inspiration for this article is a photo that my sister, Doctor Pat, sent to me in November of 2017.
+It is a picture of dad, mom, and me that was taken in probably 1945 or 1946.
 I appear to be between one and two years of age at that time.

 Although dad has been gone since 2004 and mom since 2011, this photo still brings tears to my eyes.
 How privileged I was to have had such great and loving parents during most of my life!

 In this article, I recall special memories with mom and dad together from 1950 until 2003.